VCityTeam/UD-Viz/Readme.md

-# UD-Viz : Urban Data Vizualsiation
+# UD-Viz : Urban Data Vizualisation

 UD-Viz is a JavaScript client based on [iTowns](https://github.com/itowns/itowns) allowing to visualize, analyse and interact with urban data.